 4) A wafer-thin free business card – I know a lot of people use free business cards but I personally think this is a big mistake.
 Your card says a lot about you and I’m sure most people wouldn’t describe themselves as being generic, flimsy and cheap.

-A website and a business card are the 2 things you should spend some money on.
+A website and a business card are the two things you should spend some money on.
 Go to Moo and get some nice ones, or signup to about.me and take advantage of the free ones they offer through Moo.
 You’ll still have to pay P&P but that’s all.

 6) No clue as to who you are or what you do – There really is no point in having a business card if the person you give it to has to write your name and what you do for a living on it when they meet you!
 And they’ll probably query the standard of your work if you can’t even get your own card right.

-Include your address or Social Media information if you’d like to, but most people simply want to know who you are, what you do, and how to get hold of you.
+Include your address or Social Media information if you’d like to, but most people simply want to know who you are, what you do and how to get hold of you.
 Your card reflects you and your business and is often the first point of contact, so it needs to look professional and have these basic details on if nothing else.

 There are other errors out there like having a really cluttered card, tiny text, cards that are so big they don’t fit into card holders or wallets, or ones that have bits of old cards glued on the back (I’ve actually seen this) but these are some of the most common business card mistakes that could lose you business due to lack of information or professionalism.